 Orlando’s diverse dining scene has dishes to please every taste and price points to meet every budget.
 Whether you prefer fast-casual eateries, upscale restaurants or a middle ground between the two, your taste buds are in for a thrill.

 Learn more: Orlando Dining

 For instance, Disney Springs has been an epicenter of culinary delights since its debut.
 Dishes from around the globe, innovative fusions and world-renowned celebrity chefs are all represented.
-Add the dining, shopping and entertainment district’s immersive atmosphere, and it’s no wonder that so many visitors and locals reserve tables here.
+Add the open-air dining, shopping and entertainment district’s immersive atmosphere, and it’s no wonder that so many visitors and locals reserve tables here.

 Not far from International Drive on Sand Lake Road, Orlando’s Restaurant Row is a must-visit for serious foodies.
-It boasts Christini’s Ristorante Italiano, Eddie V’s Prime Seafood, The H Cuisine and Dragonfly — Robata Grill & Sushi, among others.
+It boasts Christini’s Ristorante Italiano, Eddie V’s Prime Seafood, The H Cuisine, and Dragonfly — Robata Grill & Sushi, among others.